Erasmus Clinical & Health Psychology

 Health and Applied Psychology

-From decisions about smoking to food intake and exercise our behaviour influences our health.
-Indeed, our day to day behavior has a bigger impact on our health than that we often realize.
+From decisions about smoking to food intake and exercise, our behaviour influences our health.
+Indeed, our day to day behavior has a bigger impact on our health than we often realize.
 However, changing our behaviour is challenging, especially in the long run.
-In this part of the research line we are designing and evaluating studies with the aim to support people in making healthier lifestyle choices.
-We aim to identify key mechanisms underlying successful change in health behaviours.
+In this research line, we design and conduct studies evaluating a range of behaviour change interventions, including the use of digital technology, with the goal of supporting people in making healthier lifestyle choices and changing their behaviours.
+We also aim to identify key mechanisms underlying successful change in health behaviours.
 We typically use a multi-methods approach consisting of various quantitative and qualitative research methods.

 Our research focuses on the interplay of psycho(patho)logy and crime.
 For example, the effect of pathology (e.g., psychopathy and antisocial personality disorder) on criminal behaviour and criminal responsibility will be studied.
 As another example, the effect of trauma on (meta-)memory will be targeted.
 Likewise, the effect of various pathology-relevant cognitive biases (e.g., tunnel vision) on forensic and legal decision making will be studied.
 The approach is quite diverse, ranging from laboratory experiments and neuropsychological assessments to field studies in which forensic patients and professional criminal trial judges will be included.